-Reversing the ASCII Font Art
+Extra Credit: Reversing the ASCII Font Art

 If the user specifies "read" mode on the command line instead of "display", with a total of 3 command line arguments, this will indicate that your program should reverse the process.
+This implementation is optional and will earn extra credit.
 The second argument is again the filename of the font and the third argument is the name of a file containing the ASCII font art message that should be decoded.
 For example:

-./ascii_font_art.exe read simple_font.txt hello_world_output2.txt
+./ascii_font_art.out read simple_font.txt hello_world_output2.txt